jdoleary/Spellmasons/docs/TasksCurrent.md

 - task: Spell to trade mana for stamina
 - eagle eye
 - Tornado: Travells through the map throwing things around (maybe a good enemy ability)
+    - Or just spells that travel in the direction you send them
+- A way to "sell spells to get to choose a new one"
 - Jake boss ideas:
 ```
 Necromancer supreme.
 Conjura a bunch of guys to fight but is very fragile himself